Nasty94/webappdemo/README.md

 # Web app demo

 In this web app you can store, change and create employees and bosses.
-Also clients and products are editable.
 Also there is calculation function implemented using GET and POST methods.

 Installation: